Discover more from Design Buddy

 How to nurture the practice of having intent in the design process

-Having a clear intent can and must be integrated into every stage of the design process, ensuring that every design decision made and method used is purposeful.
+Having a clear intent should be part of every stage of the design process.
+It makes sure that every decision you make and every method you use has a purpose.

 Why do you want to do usability testing?
 What doubts you?
 What do you want to learn?